Bradford: Governance

-Bradford was part of the Yorkshire and the Humber European constituency, which elected six Members of the European Parliament (MEPs) using the D'Hondt method of party-list proportional representation, until the UK exit from the European Union on 31 January 2020.
+Bradford was part of the Yorkshire and the Humber European constituency, which elected six Members of the European Parliament (MEPs) using the D'Hondt method of party-list proportional representation, until the UK exit from the European Union in January 2020.

-The City of Bradford Metropolitan District Council has 90 councillors (2023).
+The City of Bradford Metropolitan District Council has 90 councillors.
 As of 2023, a political party must hold more than 45 seats to control of the council.
 A minority-led administration occurs when all parties hold less than 45 seats on the council.
-Following local elections on 5 May 2022, Labour had majority control over Bradford council with 56 seats; this was followed by Conservatives and the Green Party with 16 and 8 seats, respectively.
+Following local elections in May 2022, Labour had majority control over Bradford council with 56 seats; this was followed by Conservatives and the Green Party with 16 and 8 seats, respectively.
 The council was led by council leader Susan Hinchliffe, representing the Windhill and Wrose ward, and chief executive Kersten England.

 Geography

 Bradford is located at (53.7500, −1.8333)^{1}.
 Topographically, it is located in the eastern foothills of the South Pennines moorland region.

 Bradford is not built on any substantial body of water, but is situated at the junction of three valleys.
 One of the valleys, the Bradford Beck, rises in moorland to the west—swelled by its tributaries, the Horton Beck, Westbrook, Bowling Beck, and Eastbrook.
 At the site of the original ford, the beck turns north, and flows towards the River Aire at Shipley.
-Bradfordale (or Bradforddale) is a name given to this valley (see for example Firth 1997).
+Bradfordale, or Bradforddale, is a name given to this valley.

 It can be regarded as one of the Yorkshire Dales, though as it passes through the city, it is often not recognised as such.
 The beck's course through the city centre is culverted and has been since the mid-19th century.
 On the 1852 Ordnance Survey map it is visible as far as Sun Bridge, at the end of Tyrrell Street, and then from beside Bradford Forster Square railway station on Kirkgate.
 On the 1906 Ordnance Survey, it disappears at Tumbling Hill Street, off Thornton Road, and appears north of Cape Street, off Valley Road, though there are culverts as far as Queens Road.

-The Bradford Canal, built in 1774, linking the city to the Leeds and Liverpool Canal took its water from Bradford Beck and its tributaries.
+The Bradford Canal, built in 1774, linking Bradford to the Leeds and Liverpool Canal, took its water from Bradford Beck and its tributaries.
 The supply of water from the polluted Bradford Beck was often inadequate to feed the locks and heavily polluted the canal over time.
 Due to the polluted state of the canal causing health problems, the council temporarily closed the canal in 1866.
 In 1922, the canal was permanently closed due to it not being economically viable to maintain the canal.
 In modern times, remnants of the canal can still be found, including by Canal Road where the route of the old canal can be seen by car.

+Bradford Southern Gateway, a 126 ha redevelopment area, is earmarked for future housing development backed by a share of public funding announced by the West Yorkshire Combined Authority in June 2026.